 Drug Courts are designed to supervise and rehabilitate people with substance abuse, addiction, or drug dependancy issues.
 Drug Court participants report frequently, usually weekly, and are required to submit frequent drug tests.
 Defendants also participate in treatment, both inpatient and outpatient.
 Drug Court is probation with court monitored drug treatment.

-The goal of the Regimented Inmate Discipline program (RID) is to instill correct behavior in youthful offenders.
-Military style discipline is the framework for several remedial programs.
-A defendant sentenced to RID will attend and successfully complete GED or adult education classes, anger management, substance abuse counseling, and pre-release orientation.
+The goal of the Regimented Inmate Discipline program (RID) was to instill correct behavior in youthful offenders.
+Military style discipline was the framework for several remedial programs.
+A defendant sentenced to RID would attend and successfully complete GED or adult education classes, anger management, substance abuse counseling, and pre-release orientation.
 An evidence based analysis of RID disclosed a higher rate of recidivism (repeat offenders) than the adult general population.
 The legislature abolished RID and directed MDOC to implement evidence based programs.

 A defendant who owes substantial fines and restitution may be sentenced to a restitution center as a term and condition of probation.
 Education and personal responsibility are emphasized.
 The defendant earns points by maintaining good behavior and must maintain employment.
 The Restitution Center helps the defendant find employment and monitors the Defendant’s attendance and performance.
 GED classes are available.